casualcore/casual-quarkus/graceful-shutdown.md

  │       - Late packets already physically in-flight on the network wire land safely.
  │
  ├── 3.
 Transaction Draining Phase (Dynamic: Up to the remainder of the 30s window - or what you set `quarkus.shutdown.delay` to)
- │   └── The ShutdownBarrier wakes up and actively polls internal registries.
+ │   └── The ShutdownBarrier actively polls internal registries.
  │       - Pending transactions in the Inbound/Outbound registries are allowed to finish.
  │       - Any accidental late outbound service calls are instantly rejected with TPENOENT.
  │